Code-Institute-Submissions/beep-boop/README.md

 | iPad 7th generation 2019  | :heavy_check_mark: |                  | :heavy_check_mark: |:heavy_check_mark: |

 #### Index.html tests
-Check that all text and buttons load with correct styles and spacing, and that the container is centered within the page.
+Check that all text and buttons load with correct styles and spacing, and that the container is centred within the page.
 On mobile and tablet, rotate the screen to landscape orientation and repeat the checks.

 ###### "PLAY WITH AUDIO" button
 1. Move mouse over button